Weekend passes and regular tickets are available through now to April 1st, midnight. For more information go to the event website.

 Bantu base Afrika, or People of Africa, is a Study Abroad program focusing on South Africa and its multilingual society.The program provides strong experience-based exposure to complex language, cultural and development issues faced by contemporary South Africans.
 It offers two tracks: one on population health and public health research in populations simultaneously affected by HIV and traditional chronic diseases of aging, and another on advanced topics on multilingualism and...
 Read more

 NACLO is an international contest in which middle school and high school students solve linguistics puzzles.
 No prior knowledge of linguistics or languages in necessary to solve the problems - just logic skills.
-The Invitational Round competition is on Thursday, March 7, 2019, 9:00 am —1:00 pm.
-Qualifying Seattle and Puget Sound area students will compete at the University of Washington Seattle Campus in Guggenheim Hall room 415L.
+The Open Round competition is on Thursday, January 23, 2020, 9:00 am —12:00 pm.
+Seattle and Puget Sound area students will compete at the University of Washington Seattle Campus in Room 214 of the Husky Union Building (HUB).
 To view the UW's NACLO webpage, please go ...
 Read more

 Alec Sugar, a graduate student in Linguistics, has been awarded the Confucius Institute Scholarship to study from spring to autumn of 2016 at Fudan University in Shanghai.
 According to the fellowship grantees' website, Alec's research will focus on "The syntax of how Mandarin Chinese verbs are borrowed into Northwest Chinese minority languages" and will investigate "which auxiliary verbs of the target language combine with verbs borrowed from Chinese, and what inflection patterns are possible...
 Read more